alreich/abstract_algebra/docs/10_groups_etc.rst

     generators(start_of_range=1) method of finite_algebras.Semigroup instance
         If the algebra is cyclic, then a list of individual elements that each generate the algebra is returned; otherwise, a list of lists of elements, is returned, where each sublist generates the algebra.
+This method looks for the smallest sets of elements that can generate the group.
+It stops looking once it finds all small sets of elements of a given size.